Zoroastrianism

 Zoroastrianism in Pamirs - Tajikistan

 Zoroastrianism is still widespread in the Pamirs.
 And on the road in ishkashimsky district you can find an old Zoroastrian temple.
 The temple of fire worshippers is a fenced yard with a sacrificial altar.
 Adherents of Zoroastrianism worship fire and light.
 The temple is decorated with mismatched horns of mountain goats and rams.
-In Zoroastrianism horns represent an amulet, which protects from evil spirits.
+In Zoroastrianism horns or antlers represent an amulet, which protects from evil spirits.

 Zoroastrian sacrificial shrine in Pamir